ArshRai17/cool-anemone/content/posts/review-of-darjeeling-tea-second-flush-2021.md

   estates in Darjeeling.
 Here is my quick review.
 layout: post
 ---
 I finally got my hands on Darjeeling’s 2021 second flushes.
 Yay!
+I bought these fresh bath from [Vahdam Teas](https://www.vahdam.com/).

 I am so excited to write about these fine teas as much as I was excited to drink them.
 I drink teas from these tea estates regularly, but every new batch of tea tastes different with distinct differences in flavour, aroma and taste, and hence it's worth talking about.
-If you want to know how I brew my Darjeeling tea, read [How to brew a perfect cup of Darjeeling tea]({{< ref "/brew-perfect-darjeeling-tea" >}} "How to brew a perfect cup of Darjeeling tea").
+If you want to know how I brew my Darjeeling tea, read \[How to brew a perfect cup of Darjeeling tea]\({{< ref "/brew-perfect-darjeeling-tea" >}} "How to brew a perfect cup of Darjeeling tea").

 I will start with my staple and a favourite, Margaret’s Hope.